rapastranac/gempba/README.md

 The above code does not change in its parallel version, the branch checking will be exactly the same.

-***GemPBA*** has a method to avoid instantiating input parameter for each branch, which is the ```bind_branch_checkIn``` method.
-This method, guarantees to instantiate the input arguments just before using them, thus guaranteeing to use the most up-to-date date.
+***GemPBA*** has a method to avoid instantiating input parameters for each branch, which is the ```bind_branch_checkIn``` method.
+This method, guarantees to instantiate the input arguments just before using them, thus guaranteeing to use the most up-to-date values.
 This avoids sending useless data to processors just to be discarded by the algorithm in the first few lines.

 Let's optimise our reference parallel code.